Skip to main content

 Ideally, a smart thermostat should pay for itself after a year or two with the money you save in energy costs.
 Since the thermostat can track when you’re home and when you need the most heating, it can ensure efficiency in your home and prevent unnecessary spending on heat.
 Plus, these energy-efficient appliances are good for the environment, meaning you may be eligible for a rebate for simply owning one.

 If you’re a homeowner, the temptation to purchase a smart thermostat may be greater than if you’re a renter.
 Can you even install a smart thermostat in an apartment?
-It depends on if you can find one that doesn’t operate with a C wire or one that your landlord will approve.
+It depends on whether you can find one that doesn’t operate with a C wire or one that your landlord will approve.